Forensics and Litigation Support

 Although the media covers only the most sensational examples of fraud, most incidents happen at small-to-mid-sized organizations – even not-for-profits.

-Digital forensics and e-discovery methods are crucial, not only in proving a case but in proactively identifying potential risk areas for fraudulent activity.
-Our forensics specialists analyze large data sets, looking for inconsistencies and ferreting out dishonest employees.
+Digital forensics and e-discovery methods are crucial, not only in proving a case but also in proactively identifying potential risk areas for fraudulent activity.
+Our certified fraud examiners and forensic audit specialists analyze large data sets, looking for inconsistencies and ferreting out dishonest employees.